 Occlusion and Articulation - DOH551 - 3.2 credit hours: Students are presented with descriptions and illustrations of mandibular positions and movements related to guidance by the teeth and joints and to neuromuscular mechanisms underlying mastication and swallowing.
 Static contacts and pathways from these contacts are presented in lecture and in laboratory exercises.
 Periodontal response to occlusal forces, both normal and pathologic, are related to cusp-fossa excursions and to occlusal schemes.

-OMF Radiology I - DOH655 - 3.2 credit hours/2.3 credit hours: This module will describe the principles of radiographic image acquisition for intraoral and panoramic x-ray modalities, radiobiology, radiation safety, recognition of radiographic anatomy, and interpretation of radiographic pathoses.
+OMF Radiology I - DOH655 - .5 credit hours: This module will describe the principles of radiographic image acquisition for intraoral and panoramic x-ray modalities, radiobiology, radiation safety, recognition of radiographic anatomy, and interpretation of radiographic pathoses.